xzYue/odoo/doc/howtos/web.rst

 .. default-domain:: js

-This guide is about creating modules for Odoo's web client.
+This guide is about creating modules for Modoo's web client.

-To create websites with Odoo, see :doc:`website`; to add business capabilities or extend existing business systems of Odoo, see :doc:`backend`.
+To create websites with Modoo, see :doc:`website`; to add business capabilities or extend existing business systems of Modoo, see :doc:`backend`.

 .. warning::